 Older adults are major contributors to the U.S. economy through consumer spending.
-This spending, however, must take place in a healthy marketplace.
+It is important that this spending take place in a safe and fair marketplace.

 A livable community is one that is safe and secure.
 It offers choices in where to live and how to get around.

 Policymakers on the federal, state, and local levels have important roles in designing livable communities where residents of all ages can participate fully.